A Bachelor of Science (BSc) Majors, Minors and Transfer program student in the lab

 Students must complete a minimum of 120 credits chosen from courses numbered 100-499.
 In addition,

-• each 4- or 5-credit first year course taken will increase the total requirement by 1 or 2 additional credits, respectively; and,
+• each required 4- or 5-credit first year course taken will increase the total requirement by 1 or 2 additional credits, respectively; and,

 • co-requisite laboratory course credits will be added to the total requirement.